randypeck/Arduino/Screamo/Screamo Overview.md

 ### 4.6 Diagnostic Mode (Overview)

-- Diagnostic mode is not a normal gameplay mode but is entered from Game Over:
+- Diagnostic mode is not a normal gameplay mode but is entered from Attract mode:
-  - When player presses the SELECT button during Game Over, Master enters Diagnostic mode.
+  - When player presses the SELECT button during MODE_ATTRACT, Master enters Diagnostic mode.
 - There are four diagnostic buttons:
   - BACK (exit / go up a level).
-  - LEFT and RIGHT (navigate).
+  - LEFT and RIGHT (navigate or -/+ depending on context).
-  - SELECT (enter or trigger).
+  - SELECT (enter/toggle/trigger depending on context).
 - The Master LCD shows:
+  - ROW 1: "*** DIAGNOSITICS ***"
-  - Top row: Name of the current test or option.
+  - ROW 2: Name of the current test or option.
+  - ROW 3: Name of device or setting being tested/adjusted.
-  - Next rows: Data and instructions.
+  - ROW 4: Current value or instructions.
 - Diagnostic sub-tests:
-  - Lamp tests.
-  - Switch tests.
+  - "SETTINGS": LEFT and RIGHT buttons move through adjustable settings; must press SELECT to change a setting.
+    - VOL MAIN  : Tsunami main volume adjustment (-40dB to 0dB)       i.e. "VOL MAIN: -10dB"
+    - SFX OFFSET: Tsunami SFX volume offset (-40dB to +40dB)          i.e. "SFX OFFSET: -10dB"
+    - MUS OFFSET: Tsunami Music volume offset (-40dB to +40dB)        i.e. "MUS OFFSET: -10dB"
+    - COM OFFSET: Tsunami Commentary volume offset (-40dB to +40dB)   i.e. "COM OFFSET: -10dB"
+    - THEME: Calliope vs Surf Rock.                                   i.e. "THEME: CIRCUS" or "THEME: SURF"
+    - LAST SONG: Last played Tsunami track on exit.                   i.e. "LAST SONG: 005"
+    - BALL SAVE: Set ball save duration in Enhanced mode (in seconds) i.e. "BALL SAVE: 10s"
+    - HURRY UP 1-6: Set hurry-up times for Enhanced mode (in seconds) i.e. "HURRY UP 1: 15s"
+    - ORIG REPLAY 1-5: Set replay scores for Original mode (0.999)    i.e. "ORIG REPLAY 3: 350"
+    - ENH REPLAY 1-5: Set replay scores for Enhanced mode (0.999)     i.e. "ENH REPLAY 2: 500")
+  - "LAMP TESTS": LEFT and RIGHT buttons move to previous/next lamp, which is turned on, and previous selection turned back off.
+SELECT button does nothing.
+    - Must include both playfield and head lamps.
+    - i.e. "08 BUMPER S"
+  - "SWITCH TESTS": LEFT and RIGHT buttons move to previous/next switch.
+SELECT button does nothing.
-  - Coil and motor tests.
+    - Must include both playfield and head switches.
-  - Audio tests.
+    - i.e. "37 FLIPPER L" (LCD line 3)
+    - When selected switch is closed, LCD line 4 shows "CLOSED" and speaker beeps continuously until released; when open, shows "OPEN".
+    - Current switch state shown as "OPEN" or "CLOSED".
+  - "COIL/MOTOR TESTS": LEFT and RIGHT buttons move to previous/next coil or motor.
+SELECT button fires the coil briefly or runs the motor as long as the SELECT button is being pressed.
+    - Must include all coils and motors in cabinet and head.
+    - i.e. "03 POP BUMPER"
+  - "AUDIO TESTS": LEFT and RIGHT buttons move to previous/next Tsunami 4-digit audio track.
+SELECT button plays the selected track once.
+    - Audio track descriptions are limited to 15 chars (to fit on LCD) and stored in a lookup table in PROGMEM.
+    - i.e. "0005 LETS PLAY SCRMO"

-- While in play:
-  - During an active game (any mode), LEFT and RIGHT buttons are also used to send volume commands to the Tsunami WAV Trigger.
+- While in play: During an active game (ENHANCED mode), LEFT and RIGHT buttons are also used to change the Main Volume (and not the offset volumes).
+The new value is applied immediately and stored at EEPROM_ADDR_TSUNAMI_GAIN for persistence across power cycles.

 ---